NaruseMioShirakana/DragonianVoice/README_en.md

     2、Download the corresponding pre-models or additional modules in the [Vocoder & HiddenUnitBert] repository above and place them in the corresponding folders, the correspondence between pre-models and projects will be mentioned below.

-    3. Place the model in the Mods folder, and select the model from the "模型选择" Module at the top left, for the standard model structure, please refer to "Supported Projects" below.
+    1. Place the model in the Mods folder, and select the model from the "模型选择" Module at the top, for the standard model structure, please refer to "Supported Projects" below.

-    4, enter the text to be converted in the input box below, click "启用插件" to execute the text Cleaner, and change the behavior of the batch conversion of clause symbols (SoVits/DiffSvc need to enter the audio path, DiffSinger need to enter the path of the ds or json project file)
+    4, enter the text to be converted in the input box below, click "启用插件" to execute the text Cleaner (SoVits/DiffSvc need to enter the audio path, DiffSinger need to enter the path of the ds or json project file)

-    5, click "开始合成", you can start synthesizing voice, wait for the progress to complete, you can preview in the top right player, you can also save directly in the top right
+    5, click "开始合成", you can start synthesizing voice, wait for the progress to complete, you can preview in the player, you can also save directly
 ---
 ## Making models：
 - The software standardizes the model reading module, the model is placed in a subfolder under the Mods folder. ********.json file is used to declare the model path and its display name, etc. The model needs to be converted to Onnx, the repository for exporting onnx will be mentioned below